|Title:||Employee Files and Background Checks|

 |A. Personnel Files

-To ensure that your personnel file is up to date at all times, you must notify the Director of Administration of any changes in your name, telephone number(s), home address, email address, marital status, number of dependents, beneficiary designations, scholastic achievements, all changes to driving record or criminal record or the individuals to notify in case of an emergency.
+To ensure that your personnel file is up to date at all times, you must notify the Chief Administration Officer of any changes in your name, telephone number(s), home address, email address, marital status, number of dependents, beneficiary designations, scholastic achievements, all changes to driving record or criminal record or the individuals to notify in case of an emergency.

 B. Medical Files